riak/riak.github.io/README.md

 # Riak Docs

 This is a migrated version of the Riak KV 2.2.3+ docs from [basho/basho_docs](https://www.github.com/basho/basho_docs).
-Much of the documentation was manually transformed with the [basho_docs_transform tool](./tools/basho_docs_transform/README.md) and plenty of manual adjustment.
 In the future previous versions of Riak KV and other Riak software (e.g, Riak TS) could also be placed here.

 ## Editing